Detailed guides to painful problems, treatments & more

 So what does cause hip pain?

-Obviously there are a lot of possible causes of hip pain, but greater trochanteric pain syndrome (GTPS) is the most useful and accepted label for unexplained hip-o-centric pain: aching with an epicentre around the large bump of bone on the side of the hip, the greater trochanter of the femur.
-While it is usually experienced as “mainly” hip pain, it routinely involves widespread, diffuse pain throughout the entire region and into the thigh.
+The standard label for undiagnosed, generally lateral hip pain is “greater trochanteric pain syndrome” (GTPS), and the pattern is: aching with an epicentre around the large bump of bone on the side of the hip, the greater trochanter of the femur.
+While this is usually experienced as “mainly” hip pain, it also often involves widespread, diffuse pain throughout the entire region and into the thigh.

-The most common cause of hip pain, especially in younger patients, is probably just the aching and stiffness associated with “muscle knots,” sore spots known as trigger points (TrPs).6 The TrPs themselves are usually in the hips, but the pain often spreads (“refers”) downwards into the thigh.7 A common and easy example of this phenomenon is Perfect Spot #6: the TrP is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
-Another important example is the common trigger point in the tensor fasciae latae muscle.8
+The most common cause of hip pain, especially in younger patients, is probably just the aching and stiffness associated with “muscle knots,” sore spots known as trigger points (TrPs).5 The TrPs themselves are usually in the hips, but the pain often spreads (“refers”) downwards into the thigh.6 A common and easy example of this phenomenon is Perfect Spot #6: the TrP is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
+Another important example is the common trigger point in the tensor fasciae latae muscle.7

 Hip muscle pain is not only a common problem in general — with or without ITBS — but also potentially implicated in ITBS.
 For instance, grouchy hip muscles that control the tension on the IT band might be a minor factor causing ITBS.
 Many ITBS patients seem to experience significant hip discomfort in addition to their strong lateral knee pain.
 Treating the hip pain may or may not have any effect on ITBS, but is probably worthwhile in itself.